-- There is evidence of racial discrimination and inadequate legal representation in death penalty cases.
+- There is also evidence of racial discrimination and inadequate legal representation in death penalty cases.

 In the US, the death penalty debate will no doubt continue to rage in the public and in the courts.

 Your lawyer should fight on your behalf every step of the way.
-If you are convicted of a crime for which the death penalty is available, your criminal-defense attorney should work hard with you to present evidence of your character and any difficult circumstances that contributed to the situation.
-A criminal-defense lawyer can advise you of your options.
+If you face the death penalty, then your criminal-defense attorney will work hard with you to present evidence of your character and any difficult circumstances that contributed to the situation.
+A criminal-defense lawyer can also advise you of your options.